Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

 \end{proof}

-Note that $\tilde{T}$ is distinct from the reachability time horizon $T$, and in practice would likely be much smaller.
-It simply corresponds to the case in which the planning interval is too short for the AV to avoid the merge point.
-For example, if a merging AV appears on the on-ramp when an in-ring, supervision-aware AV is moments before the merge point and moving quickly, there may not exist sufficient time for the in-ring AV to brake---and thus block any HVs behind it from interfering with the merge---before its momentum carries it past the merge point.
+Note that $\tilde{t}$ is distinct from the reachability time horizon $t$, and in practice would likely be much smaller. $\tilde{t}$ simply corresponds to the case in which the planning interval is too short for the CCAV to avoid the merge point.
+For example, if a merging AV appears on the on-ramp when an in-ring, supervision-aware CCAV is just before the merge point and moving quickly, there may not exist sufficient time for the in-ring CCAV to brake---and thus block any HVs behind it from interfering with the merge---before its momentum carries it past the merge point.
+Note also that $\tilde{t}$ should also account for reasonable response times in vehicles following the CCAV.
+Indeed, the analysis in the examples below assumes the blocking behavior occurs at a rate sufficient to allow trailing vehicles (both AVs and HVs) to respond safely.

-\subsection{In-ring reachability for mixed HVs and supervision-aware AVs: typical case}
+\subsection{In-ring reachability for mixed HVs and CCAVs: uniform case}

 Recognizing that the situation described in~\Cref{lemma_RLAV_worst} is adversarial, additional improvement in supervision scalability can be obtained with a typical (less adversarial) distribution on $A_j$ and $H_i$.